gui-de/corenlp-json-servlet/README.md

 # setup ports
 # if you want to change the port (default 8080), edit /etc/tomcat6/server.xml
-# update your security group to allow access to 8080
+# update your security group to allow access to 8080 (or whatever port you set)

 exit